 The consequences for lateness can vary depending on the type of job and your location.
 However, these punishments can start with warnings and work up from there.
 You might require employees to make up the time they were late.
 Some locations may allow you to dock pay for the time missed.
 Eventually, if a chronically late employee does not improve despite multiple warnings and punishments, it may be time to fire them.

 It’s important to spell out the consequences ahead of time so that all employees know the exact steps that will be taken if they are habitually late.

 Is your company looking for a HRIS that can manage time tracking?
-Visit our vendor match page to find the software that will meet your company’s needs.
+Visit our HR software match page to find the software that will meet your company’s needs.